Data and Security

 When you click to view the entire email, we fetch it from your provider using the IMAP protocol.
 Privacy and security are our top priority and we never use, manipulate, or share any of our user’s data or information.

 How to remove my data from Spike’s servers

 Your data can be removed at any time upon your request by sending an email to email@example.com.
-In addition, we erase all data after 20 days of inactivity.

 What permissions do you need for Android?